Never Buy the Wrong Size Bike Again!

 Not to worry, we’ve got you covered!
 Most bike companies don’t publish the seat heights of their bikes so we’ve measured the seat heights of over 50 different bikes for you!
-You can access seat heights for bikes of all sizes on our Pedal Bike Filter Page.
-Sort the filter by tire size to help narrow down your options.
+You can access seat heights for bikes of all sizes on our Pedal Bike Comparison Charts Page.
+Sort by inseam to help narrow your options.

 For additional information on kids bike sizing and what other features you should look for when shopping for a bike, check out our article Kids Pedal Bikes: How to Choose.